All About Lyme Disease In Your Dog – What To Do When Your Dog Tests Positive

 But the increased availability of rapid tests that your veterinarian can perform in the office are certainly responsible for some of the increase in Lyme disease diagnoses.
 Without a doubt, we veterinarians missed many cases before these tests became available to us.
 Heightened public and veterinary awareness of Lyme disease also accounts for some of the increase in cases that are reported.

 The CDC might be slow in recognizing the presence of Lyme in some areas of the United States.
 For example, looking at their 2016 map, one might think that the risk of exposure to the Lyme organism in Texas, my home, is quite low.
-However, a quarter of Texas deer ticks collected in a recently study were found to carried the Lyme bacteria.
+However, a quarter of Texas deer ticks collected in a recent study were found to carry the Lyme bacteria.
 The data I have access to is quite preliminary and needs to be confirmed.
 Perhaps other factors here in the Southwestern United States influence infection rates in humans and dogs besides the simple presence of infected ticks.
 Perhaps, veterinarians and physicians here just aren’t looking out for it as much.
-Perhaps another tick-transmitted the Borellia, disease we have in dogs down here, TBRF, was confused with Lyme.
+Perhaps another tick-transmitted the Borrelia, disease we have in dogs down here in Texas, TBRF, was confused with Lyme.